-To demonstrate this, we've committed to reducing corporate greenhouse gas emissions by 20% below baseline levels before 2020.
-Check out the Sustainability Dashboard to see how we’re doing in our efforts to reduce greenhouse gas emissions from the City fleet and City facilities.
+To demonstrate this, we have committed to reducing corporate greenhouse gas emissions to absolute zero before 2050.
+Check out the Sustainability Dashboard to see how we’re doing in our efforts to reduce greenhouse gas (GHG) emissions from City facilities, fleet and contractors.

 Corporate Emissions Action Plan

-The Corporate Emissions Action Plan (CEAP) outlines the City of Surrey's strategies to reduce energy use through innovations to City buildings, City fleets, infrastructure and engagement.
+The Corporate Emissions Action Plan (CEAP) outlines the City of Surrey's strategies to reduce energy and emissions through operating choices, fuel switching, and innovations to City facilities, fleets, infrastructure, and engagement.

 The CEAP identifies actions and defines targets for reducing greenhouse gas emissions across the organization.
 It also outlines implementation requirements, roles and responsibilities, monitoring and reporting requirements, and financing opportunities to assist with plan implementation.